ShootingWong/HEXA/README.md

 #### 2. Generation of training/validation/test data files.

-In this step, you should process the original data to the format that is suitable to train the ranking model.
+In this step, you should process the original data in the format that is suitable to train the ranking model.
 You can write code to generate the train/validation/test data that conforms to the following format:
 ```
 label \t q_1 \t d_1 \t ... \t q_K \t d_K \t q \t d \t gid_q_1 \t gid_d_1 \t ... \t gid_q_K \t gid_d_K \t gid_q \t gid_d
 ```
-It means that there are K historical query (q_i) for the current query "q".
+It means that there are K historical queries (q_i) for the current query "q".
 Each history query has a clicked document (d_i).
-Based on this contextual information, we need to predict the relevance of the candidate "d".
-The relevance label of d is "label" (the first item). gid_xxx denotes corresponding graph ids of these queries or documents, which are obtained by the step 1.
+Based on this contextual information, we need to predict the relevance of candidate "d".
+The relevance label of d is "label" (the first item). gid_xxx denotes the corresponding graph ids of these queries or documents, which are obtained by step 1.

-Note that you can obtain the Tiangong-ST dataset by this url "http://www.thuir.cn/tiangong-st/", and AOL dataset by contact to the author of the paper, "Context Attentive Document Ranking and Query Suggestion".
+Note that you can obtain the Tiangong-ST dataset by this URL "http://www.thuir.cn/tiangong-st/", and the AOL dataset by contact to the author of the paper, "Context Attentive Document Ranking and Query Suggestion".

 #### 3. Node Embedding Construction

 Finally, we should prepare the initial node embeddings by training a two-tower Bert-based matching model.

-We provide the trained two-tower model by Google driver
+We provide the trained two-tower model via Google Grive

 For AOL: https://drive.google.com/file/d/1JE7K6hmcOLGkld14EDbymywZGGXlzFKB/view?usp=share_link